It is the second hour of the Rush Limbaugh Show on the last day of August, and an eventful August it has been.

 A very nice man from North Carolina calls in.

-Here I am in Texas, and he offers up the wonderful uh says, I'm I was gonna sing there for you, do a little deep in the heart of Texas, which is of course the uh the stuff of religion around here.
+Do a little deep in the heart of Texas, which is, of course, the stuff of religion around here.

-And I made reference that well, probably for the best, because it would have only made me think of Pee-Wee Herman.
+And I made reference that, well, probably for the best because it would have only made me think of Pee-Wee Herman.

-1985, Pee-Wee's Big Adventure, Pee-Wee is at the Alamo and calls Dottie.
+Pee-wee is at the Alamo and calls Dottie.

-Honest, listen, I'll prove it.
+Listen, I'll prove it.

-The entire crowd stops down and finishes there you go.
+The entire crowd stops down and finishes.

 All right.